nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.10 Archiving an employee : `c-archive`

-Archives the specific employee from tCheck.
+Archives the specified employee from tCheck.

 Format: `c-archive INDEX`